 MGA was born in 1839, the ultimate proof–ROR of June 1906 (See page 229).
-Muhammad Ali most likely wrote this essay, since he was the editor at the time.
-As soon as MGA died, they began casting doubt on this topic, see ROR, June–1908 (see page 227 and 235, they assert that MGA was born in 1837), whereas all neutral newspapers asserted that MGA was born in 1839.
+Muhammad Ali wrote this essay, since he was the editor at the time.
+In fact, this essay was published again at the end of 1906 in book form.
+However, as soon as MGA died, they began casting doubt on this topic, see ROR, June–1908 (see page 227 and 235, they assert that MGA was born in 1837), whereas all neutral newspapers asserted that MGA was born in 1839.
 Later on, in 1917, Muhammad Ali wrote again that MGA was born in 1839 in a book about the founder.
 However, the 2nd, 3rd, and other editions changed the DOB.
 They seem to have colluded with the Qadiani’s in this regard, since it was Mufti Muhammad Sadiq who officially changed the DOB, in concert with the sons of MGA.
 In those days (the 1930’s), they were cleaning up all the errors and omissions of MGA.
 In fact, even the Punjab Chiefs, written by an employee of the British Government confirmed that MGA was born in 1839 (see 1909 edition).
 In 1917, the Khalifa, Mirza Basheer-uddin Mahmud Ahmad wrote a book entitled “Hazrat Ahmad”, in this book he quotes the 1910 edition of the “Punjab Chiefs” in it entirety as they cover the Mirza family (see pages 11-12), the original urdu edition of 1916, the first english edition came in 1917, both of those editions carried 1839 as it was “direct-quoted” from Griffin.
 However, the subsequent editions began to gradually change it, by the 1998 edition, 1839 was totally amended to 1835.

 Other various newspapers